EnvisionDoc/device_connection_en/howto/asset_tree/assettree_overview.md

 For the scenarios above, you can create three asset trees for the same group of assets.

+### Node

+A location on an asset tree to which you can bind an asset.

 ### Asset

-An asset is the minimum element that forms an asset tree.
-It can be bound to a node on an asset tree.
+An asset is the minimum element that can be bound to a node on an asset tree.

+#### Category

 Assets can be divided into device assets and logical assets.

-A device asset is a physical device, for example, a photovoltaic inverter, or a wind turbine.
-A logical asset can be a place to hold devices or a collection of devices, such as a site, an area, or a floor.
+- Device asset: A physical device, for example, a photovoltaic inverter, or a wind turbine.
+- Logical asset: Can be a place to contain devices or a collection of devices, such as a site, an area, or a floor.

+#### Limitation and Impact

-Each asset of an asset tree has a unique identifier.
-An asset can be bound to different asset trees and must be unique under one asset tree.
+Each asset on an asset tree has a unique identifier.
+An asset can be bound to different asset tree nodes but must be unique under one asset tree.

 The relationship between asset trees, assets, and devices is shown in the following figure: